An information session was hosted on Tuesday, September 10th. View the recording here.

 Summer 2025 Research in Galápagos

 In Summer 2025, students will have the opportunity to travel to Galápagos for an immersive, 8-week research experience (costs associated with travel, lodging and a summer stipend will be covered for each student).
 This is a unique opportunity to conduct field research in one of the world’s most iconic island ecosystems.
 Over the course of eight weeks, students will work closely with CDF experts and UHM faculty mentors to conduct independent invasion biology research projects while exploring the Galápagos Islands’ unique flora and fauna and gaining invaluable hands-on research experience.
-The Spring 2025 lab component of this research experience will center around finalizing a proposal and working collaboratively with your CDF mentor so you are ready to conduct your project when you arrive.
+The Spring 2025 lab component of this research experience will center around finalizing a proposal and working collaboratively with your CDF and UHM mentors so you are ready to conduct your project when you arrive.
 Students traveling to Galápagos in Summer 2025 are encouraged to continue working with their UHM and CDF mentors after returning to finalize and publish their research findings.

 Target dates for the research experience in Galápagos are June and July of 2024; actual departure and return dates will be confirmed in the Spring 2025 semester.